michailmotos/flex-clone/README.md

 # flex-clone
-A node.js implementation of flexcar, using Express, MongoDB and ejs.
+A node.js implementation of flexcar, using Express, Node.js and MongoDB.

 ## Installation